Are you looking for ways to lower your carbon footprint with a baby on the way? Do you want to try cloth diapers but

 If you’re using cloth diapers, you might also consider cloth wipes.
 Disposable wet wipes are not biodegradable because plastic is sewn into the lining to help them stay together when they’re wet.

-I also found cloth wipes were gentler on my baby’s bottom, because I could make my own wipe solution and wasn’t exposing them to any synthetic fragrances.
+We also found cloth wipes to be gentler on our babies’ bottoms.
+You can make your own wipe solution and prevent unnecessary exposure to synthetic fragrances.

 You can store cloth wipes in two ways.
 Either store the wipes and solution separately or place them in a storage container together.
-I store my cloth wipes in a basket or hamper and the solution in a spray bottle next to it.
+We store our cloth wipes in a basket with the wipes solution in a spray bottle next to it.
 We also have a smaller spray bottle of solution in our diaper bag to take on the go.

 Some moms just use water with their cloth wipes to wash their baby’s bottom.
 However, if you want to make your own solution at home, we recommend the following recipe: